TheZoq2/rydpair/README.md

 Technical properties: Break Force applied: 200N
 Sales pitch: WWhen you experience an immense power pushing you forward and you need to fight it, GDR1-BR3KR are the brakes for you!

-Manufacturer:
+Manufacturer: Volvimus
-Product Name:
+Product Name: Finio
-Physical properties:
+Physical properties: 3kg
-Technical properties:
+Technical properties:  Break Force applied: 250N
-Sales pitch:
+Sales pitch: A journey has several phases, and one of the most important ones is when it is over and you need to stop.
+The Finio breaks do just that for you!

-Manufacturer:
+Manufacturer: Specific Motors
-Product Name:
+Product Name: 2kg breaks that apply a break force of 300N
-Physical properties:
-Technical properties:
-Sales pitch:
+Sales pitch: Lightweight and powerful brakes that will break any forward momentum!

 STEERING_WHEEL

 Manufacturer: Nii-San
 Product Name: PR0-T4G
 Physical properties: Very generic looking
 Technical properties: Can turn if outside forces are applied
 Sales pitch: A steering wheel that completely reacts to your every move and has no will on its own!

-Manufacturer:
+Manufacturer: Volvimus
-Product Name:
+Product Name: Ducere
-Physical properties:
+Physical properties: Sleek, elegant modern design
-Technical properties:
+Technical properties: One rotation = 20 degree turn
-Sales pitch:
+Sales pitch: A way to lead the car forward, to victory!

-Manufacturer:
+Manufacturer: Specific Motors
-Product Name:
+Product Name: Black steering wheel with airbag
-Physical properties:
-Technical properties:
-Sales pitch:
+Sales pitch: This steering wheel is equipped with the latest safety features

 Dumma tal att jämnföra med:
 Registreringsnummer